villekf/OMEGA-doc/docs/source/geometry.rst

 these into account automatically by setting ``options.ringGaps`` such that it contains the crystal rings after which there is a gap.
 For example, if blocks would have ``options.cryst_per_block_axial = 20`` then ``options.ringGaps = 20``.

-Again, if you use your own coordinates you only need to input them.
+Again, if you use your own coordinates, you only need to input them.
 None of the above are needed when using custom detector coordinates.

 .. figure:: OMEGA_pet_coordinateXZ.svg